ermiyaeskandary/Slither.io-bot/docs/game-variables.rst

 .. note:: All the variable names (currently) mean something.
 For example, ``gsc`` means general scale, ``playing`` is literal, etc...

-.. note:: All the variable below are global, and should be accessed using ``window.<variable name>``
+.. warning:: All the variable below are global, and should be accessed using ``window.<variable name>``

 1.1 Scale variables
 ===================